 But surprisingly, for modeling you should use the orthographic view, because it doesn't distort sizes or make parallel lines into obliques.
 Once you are (say) making sure two objects properly fit together, you don't want the distortions of the perspective view.

-The top left corner of the viewport names the current view— e.g. User Ortho for user-chosen orthographic, Front Persp for front perspective.
+The top left corner of the viewport names the current view— e.g. User Orthographic for user-chosen orthographic, Front Perspective for front perspective.

 Modeling is modifying this mesh.
 To do this we need to be able to talk about meshes— specifically, parts of meshes.
 The important parts are

-You can select multiple elements with Shift-RMB.
-To deselect a single element, click Shift-RMB on it again.
+You can select multiple elements with Shift-LMB.
+To deselect a single element, click Shift-LMB on it again.

 You can do a lot with what you already know, so try it out.
 Try creating multiple objects and make something, perhaps a toy wagon.
 (For the wheels, remember Shift-D for duplicate.)

-First, let's get a wireframe view.
-Just to the right of the vertex-edge-face buttons on the bottom of the screen, there's a button that toggles visibility of all vertices.
-Click it a few times to see what it does.
+First, let's get an X-Ray or wireframe view.
+There's an icon for this on the right side of the top toolbar (circled in orange below); the tooltip is Toggle X-Ray.
+Or press Alt Z. Click it a few times to see what it does.
 When it's active, you can see all vertices; when it's not, you get hidden surface removal.
-Here's the wagon in both views, with the appearance of the buttons in the inset.
+Here's a model of a globe in both views; note how the icon changes.

 Don't forget that you can move the camera to make it easier to select what you want!
 If you've kept your object aligned with the axes, a top-down, front, or side view (Numpad 7, 1, or 3) will make it easier.

 Some quick shortcuts: hit A to select all elements.
-Hit it again to select none.
-Hit B to drag an area and select whatever elements are inside.
+To deselect them all, click outside the object, or hit Alt A. You can left-click and drag an area to select whatever elements are inside.
 You can repeat this to get more points.

 Then use Loop Cut to divide the object in three in both directions.
 It should look like this: